-Professor Young has conducted numerous workshops in the U.S. and Asia including at The Niijima International Glass Art Festival, Niijima, Tokyo; the International Glass Art Society Conference, Seto, Japan; Grand Crystal, Peitou City, Taiwan, ROC; University of Miami, Coral Gables; Southern Illinois University, Edwardsville; University of Kentucky, Louisville; and California Polytechnic University, San Louis Obispo.
+Young has conducted glass-working workshops in the U.S. and Asia including at the Niijima International Glass Art Festival, Niijima, Japan; the International Glass Art Society Conferences, Seto, Japan and Toronto Canada; Grand Crystal, Peitou City, Taiwan; University of Miami, Coral Gables, FL; Southern Illinois University, Edwardsville; University of Kentucky, Louisville; and California Polytechnic University, San Louis Obispo.
 He has served as a juror for The National Endowment for the Arts and lectured at the Smithsonian Institution's Renwick Gallery.
-In 1990, Professor Young was selected as head of glass at Aichi University of Education, Kariya, Japan where he was responsible for establishing the studio, designing and implementing the curriculum and teaching the first glass program in a national university in Japan.
+In 1990, Young was selected as head of glass at Aichi University of Education, Kariya, Japan where he was responsible for establishing the studio, designing and implementing the curriculum, and teaching the first glass program in a national university in Japan.

-Currently retired from teaching, Professor Young continues his inquiries into the mysteries that working with glass has to offer....
+Since retiring from teaching, Emeritus Professor Young continues his inquiries into mysteries that working with glass has to offer...

 Selected Permanent Public Collections